mheap/nexmo-developer/_tutorials/en/client-sdk/android-shared/authenticate-alice-and-bob/java.md

 # Authenticate Users

-Your users must be authenticated to be able to participate in the Call.
+You perform this authentication using the `JWT` generated in previous steps.
 Login screen (`LoginFragment` and `LoginViewModel` classes) is responsible for authenticating the users.

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/login-screen-users.png
 ```

-> **NOTE:** You perform this authentication using the `JWTs` generated in previous steps.

 ## Get NexmoClient instance